-Please read our “Having a Baby brochure” to learn more about the clinic hours and the recommended schedule of appointments.
+Please read our “Having a Baby at SGH Brochure” to learn more about the clinic hours and the recommended schedule of appointments.

-A regular schedule of appointments is provided as a basis for involvement in pregnancy and this can be modified if required to suit the individual and their health care needs.
+A regular schedule of appointments is recommended as a basis for involvement in pregnancy and this can be modified to suit each individual.

 We also offer an education program four times per year.
 This action-packed day considers topics including managing labour, sexuality, physical care and early parenting skills.
 The program is run by a senior midwife with guest speakers including the Well Women’s Clinic nurse and a physiotherapist.